j-kliewer/Snake_game/README.md

 ![Init Screen Waitrequest Protocol](supplemental/init_screen_waitreq.PNG)

-The way that Init Screen Works is it cycles x and y coordinates through (0,0) to (159,119) (all of the pixels on the vga) and uses comparators to determine if the pixel should be black (background) or white (border of game grid).
-A code snippet of the comparitors is shown below:
+The way that Init Screen works is it cycles x and y coordinates through (0,0) to (159,119) (all of the pixels on the VGA) and uses comparators to determine if the pixel should be black (background) or white (border of game grid).
+A code snippet of the comparators is shown below:

 ```systemverilog
                 //to set up outline, set up a width of the outline as 6 pixels